totomitjans/gamelist/README.md

 1. Click the **top handle** or drag it down to access the **Shelf**.
 2. Enter **Edit mode**.
 3. Click **Add Game**.
-4. Search by title, paste a PriceCharting url, paste a IGDB url or enter details manually.
+4. Search by title, paste a PriceCharting url, paste a IGDB url.
-5. Set platform, region, owners, condition parts, collection value fields, publisher/developer, genre, cover, and notes.
+5. Set platform, region, owners, condition, publisher/developer, genre, cover, notes...
 6. Save.

 New physical games can sync into the Gamelist as setup-needed backlog/new-addition entries when Shelf Sync is enabled.